atgreen/micro-vs-minimal-example/README.md

 Micro UBI images are built through multi-stage builds, including only the essential packages required to run the application.
-They exclude RPM and other packages that are typically unnecessary at runtime, reducing the potential security footprint.
+They exclude `rpm` and other packages that are typically unnecessary at runtime, reducing the potential security footprint.